Falls Road, Belfast: Politics

 In 1913, Connolly stood for Belfast Corporation but lost with a vote of 905 against 1523.
 Winifred Carney, who had been raised on the Falls and was his secretary in the ITWU, was by Connolly's side in the GPO during the 1916 Easter Rising.
-Later, in the 1930s, she was to be involved with her husband, George McBride, in socialist and republican politics on the protestant and unionist Shankill Road.
-She is buried in Milltown Cemetery, and in 2024 a statue was unveiled to her on the grounds of Belfast City Hall.
+Later, in the 1930s, she was to be involved with her husband, George McBride, in socialist and republican politics on the Protestant and unionist Shankill Road.
+She is buried in Milltown Cemetery and, in 2024, a statue of her was unveiled on the grounds of Belfast City Hall.

-The Falls Road forms the centre of the Belfast West (UK Parliament constituency) although it also includes areas from the neighbouring unionist Shankill Road district.
-In the general election of 1906, Devlin regained the constituency for the IPP defeating the Unionist by just 16 votes.
-In the 1918 general election, a separate Belfast Falls (UK Parliament constituency) was created which was again won by Joe Devlin who heavily defeated Éamon de Valera who was standing for Sinn Féin.
+The Falls Road forms the centre of the Belfast West constituency, although it also includes areas from the neighbouring unionist Shankill Road district.
+In the general election of 1906, Devlin regained the constituency for the IPP, defeating the Unionists by just 16 votes.
+In the 1918 general election, a separate Belfast Falls constituency was created, which was again won by Joe Devlin, who heavily defeated Éamon de Valera, who was standing for Sinn Féin.
 After partition, the constituency of Belfast West was reconstituted for the 1922 United Kingdom general election and was won by the Ulster Unionist Party who held it for 11 years until it was won by Jack Beattie, standing for Labour, who held it from 1943 to 1950 and again from 1951 to 1955.
 It was then held again by the Ulster Unionists until 1966.